 - 6.1.
 Bunting is permitted in the Majors division. - 6.1.1.
-No slash bunting (i.e. fake bunting and swing away) is allowed.
+No slash bunting (i.e. displaying the intention to bunt by squaring up before swinging away during one (1) pitch sequence) is allowed.
 (2/18) - 6.2.
 Base stealing is permitted in the Majors division, including the stealing of bases on passed balls, wild pitches, throws back to the pitcher and overthrows.
 Stealing of home is permitted but subject to the slide or avoid rule denoted in the General Rules section above. - 6.3.
 The Infield Fly Rule is incorporated.
 (8/92) - 6.4.
+Mound visits: - 6.4.1.
+A coach is allowed one official mound visit in an inning to meet with the pitcher; however, a second visit in the same inning with require a pitching change - 6.4.2.
+A coach is allowed two official mound visits in a game to meet with one (1) pitcher; however, a third visit at any point during that pitcher's appearance will require a pitching change - 6.4.3.
+Any defensive timeout during a game when the coach enters the field of play, aside from injury related, will be considered an official mound visit. - 6.5.
 "In play / dead ball" Once placed in play by the pitcher (via a pitch or other baseball action), a ball is considered live until play has concluded AND the pitcher has the ball, is standing on the rubber, and the catcher is in position and ready to accept the next pitch.
 At the conclusion of play on the field, but before the pitcher and catcher are "ready to play," a base runner, fielder or coach of either team may request time.
 The umpire may, in his discretion, grant time.
-Once granted time, the ball is dead until it is placed in play by the pitcher. - 6.4.1.
+Once granted time, the ball is dead until it is placed in play by the pitcher. - 6.5.1.
 Example 1 With a runner on base a pitch is thrown.
 The catcher receives the pitch and throws it back to the pitcher who is standing on the dirt of the mound.
 Before the pitcher has returned to the pitching rubber the base runner attempts to advance to the next base.
-This is a legal play and the ball remains live until play stops and either time is granted or the pitcher returns to the rubber with the baseball and the catcher is ready to receive the pitch. - 6.4.2.
+This is a legal play and the ball remains live until play

+- stops and either time is granted or the pitcher returns to the rubber with the baseball and the catcher is ready to receive the pitch. - 6.5.2.
 Example 2 A ball is hit to the outfield.
 The outfielder throws the ball to the second baseman to attempt to get the runner out and the runner is ruled safe.
 While holding the ball at the conclusion of the play at second, the second baseman calls time, which is granted by the umpire.
 The second baseman overthrows the pitcher and the runner attempts to run to third.
 The runner must return to second because the umpire has granted time.
-(2/18) - 6.5.
-Mercy Rule will be declared if a team is leading by 10 or more runs after the 4th inning.
+(2/18) - 6.6.
+Mercy Rule will be declared if a team is leading by 10 or more runs after the 4th inning. - 6.6.1.
+The mercy rule shall not be in effect during playoff games at the conclusion of the regular season.
+However, both coaches may decide to end a playoff game early upon mutual agreement due to uncompetitiveness anytime after the 4th inning.